Jesse-Kerr/recordmender/README.md

        2. For each producer credited on page:

-          1. Insert data into db.main for producer listed. - [ ]
+          1. Insert data into db.main for producer listed. - [ ] - [ ]
-    2. Later: Repeat with more producers - [ ]
+    2. Later: Repeat with more producers - [ ] - [ ]

 2. Get db.main into a sparse matrix format.

+3. Make recommendation engine.

+   1. Create similarity matrix

+   2. Weight recommender to recommend songs with less samples.

+4. Test the recommender

+5. Other features of songs, to recommend outside of the who_sampled.

+   1. Spotify API?

+6. web app

+7. Allow users to input preferences into the web app (I want my sample to be more/ less esoteric (country of origin of sample song, time period, perhaps), I need this specific element for my song, etc.)

+8. cold start problem

+9. use the producer's beats to figure out who to compare them to.

 ### Potential Problems
 1. Multiple producers for one track: